-The origin is taken from William Shakespeare’s play, Merchant of Venice.
-Portia says this line on the insistence of Shylock, the Jew, for the payment of Antonio’s flesh, which is a central point of the play.
-In Act-IV, Scene-1, she concludes the conflict between Shylock and Antonio by saying to Shylock, “The words expressly are ‘a pound of flesh.’/ Take then thy bond, take thou thy pound of flesh…”
+The origin of this phrase is taken from William Shakespeare’s play, Merchant of Venice.
+The character Portia says this line on the insistence of Shylock, the Jew, for the payment of Antonio’s flesh, which is a central point of the play.
+In Act-IV, Scene-1, Portia concludes the conflict between Shylock and Antonio by saying to Shylock, “The words expressly are ‘a pound of flesh.’/ Take then thy bond, take thou thy pound of flesh…”

 Something that is owed needs to be paid back at every cost.
-Simply, if someone borrows something, he will have to pay it back at any cost.
-Shakespeare has coined this phrase in a figurative way, which refers to a lawful but unreasonable recompense during late 18th century.
-Here, the mentioning of flesh suggests vengeful, bloodthirstiness and inflexible behavior to get back borrowed money.
-In the following scene, there is also the concept of mercy linked with Christian idea of salvation.
+Shakespeare has coined this phrase in a figurative way, which refers to a lawful but unreasonable recompense during the late 18th century.
+Here, the mentioning of flesh suggests vengeful, bloodthirstiness, and inflexible behavior to get back borrowed money.
+In the following scene, there is also the concept of mercy linked with the Christian idea of salvation.

-Shylock expresses spiteful penalty from Antonio, and then Portia repeats his lines with a solution in Act-IV, Scene-I of Shakespeare’s play, Merchant of Venice.
-This scene appears in lines 295-303 as:
+Shylock expresses spiteful penalty from Antonio, and then Portia repeats his lines with a solution in Act-IV, Scene-I of Shakespeare’s play, Merchant of Venice:

 - Symbolism: Flesh is a symbol of revenge and inflexibility.

-- Tone: The tone of this phrase seems vengeance.
+- Tone: The tone of this phrase seems to be vengeance.